AgathaLynn/slack-fccbot/README.md

 # fccBot

-A Slack app providing an easy way to view the User Stories / Challenge Requirements for whatever Free Code Camp project you're currently working on.
+A Slack app providing an easy way to view the User Stories / Challenge Requirements for whatever freeCodeCamp project you're currently working on.
 Right from Slack!

 ![fccBot in action](./assets/fccbot-usage.png)